sagemath/trac_to_gh/Issue 8387.md

 }
 ```

-Changing assignee from was to drkirkby.
+Changing assignee from @williamstein to drkirkby.